elvis-darko/Personal-Projects/DATA CLEANING/datacleaning.md

 # CATEGORY DESCRIPTION
-In this data cleaning project, I use a step by step approach to clean and prepare a clumsy dataset.
+In this data cleaning project, I use a step by step approach to clean and prepare clumsy datasets.

 I document each of the step taken and try to explain the reason for that step.

 ## TOOLS
-In this project, there are tools that I use for the analysis.
+In these projects, there are tools that I use for the cleaning of data.

 Each project is undertaken with a designated tool.

-The tools for the analysis are;
+The tools for the cleaning are;

-- Excel
+- Excel (including Power Query)
 - SQL
 - Python